Miriam Mosessohn: Early life and education

+Career

 During the 1860s she began focusing her efforts on translation of works into Hebrew, and completed a Hebrew version of Ludwig Philippson's German-language historical novella Der Flüchtling aus Jerusalem (in manuscript).

-She married Anshel Markel-Mosessohn (1844–1903), of Kovno (Kaunas, Lithuania), in 1863, when she was 24 and he 19.
+She married Anshel Markel-Mosessohn (1844–1903) of Kovno in 1863, when she was 24 and he 19.
 She and her husband corresponded in Hebrew and shared an interest in the Hebrew revival; he was supportive of her writing, as well as of her efforts to publish her work.
 She assisted him in his business dealings at points.
 The two remained married for forty years, until Anshel Markel-Mosessohn's death, in 1903; they never had children.

-In 1869 she published the first volume of Ha-Yehudim be-Angliya, her elegant Hebrew translation of Isaac Ascher Francolm's Die Juden und die Kreuzfahrer unter Richard Löwenherz, a historical work about the Jews in England in the era of the crusades, under Richard I ('the Lionheart').
+In 1869 she published the first volume of Ha-Yehudim be-Angliya, her elegant Hebrew translation of Isaac Ascher Francolm's Die Juden und die Kreuzfahrer unter Richard Löwenherz, a historical work about the Jews in England in the era of the crusades, under Richard the Lionheart.
 The second volume was not published until 1895 (both volumes appeared in Warsaw).
 Poor health and financial problems were at least partially the cause for the long delay in her bringing the second volume to completion.

 Over the course of her life Markel-Mosessohn corresponded with three prominent maskilim – her male colleagues in the Hebrew revival – Abraham Mapu, Judah Leib Gordon, and Moses Lilienblum.
 Mapu was the first fellow Hebrew writer with whom she initiated a correspondence, in 1861, writing to him in Hebrew and enclosing an original piece of writing.
-He responded appreciatively, complimenting the lucidity of her style and dubbing her a "maskelet", or enlightened woman.
+He responded appreciatively, complimenting the lucidity of her style and dubbing her a maskelet, or enlightened woman.
 They exchanged a handful of letters over the next year or two, and also met briefly in person on two occasions, in 1861, and again in 1866 or 1867, both times at Mapu's home in Kovno.

 Markel-Mosessohn wrote to Judah Leib Gordon for the first time in 1868, after she had completed a draft of the first part of Ha-Yehudim be-Angliya, her translation of Francolm's work.
 Gordon responded enthusiastically to the translation; he assisted her in finding a publisher, and contributed a laudatory preface to the published volume.
 Their correspondence spanned 20 years, and reflected a mutually supportive friendship, although they never met in person.

-In 1875 Gordon dedicated to her his poem "Kotzo shel yud" (The tip of the [letter] yud), which evokes empathy for a modern-day woman trapped by oppressive strictures of Jewish law.
-Two years later she acknowledged the honor, while writing to him for moral support, at a time when her husband had been imprisoned in connection with questionable financial dealings.
+In 1875 Gordon dedicated to her his poem "Kotzo shel yud" ('The tip of the [letter] yud'), which evokes empathy for a modern-day woman trapped by oppressive strictures of Jewish law..
+Two years later she acknowledged the honour, while writing to him for moral support, at a time when her husband had been imprisoned in connection with questionable financial dealings.